 If the object has roof windows, you should pay attention to them as well.
 The intruder can get into the room through the roof.

 It is also necessary to consider all possible sources of alarms at the object and their types.
 This will help to ensure the overall security of the object.
-For example, for early fire detection, install the FireProtect wireless fire detectors in the kitchen, and build the Button and DoubleButton alarm into the store’s cash registers.
+For example, for early fire detection, install the wireless Ajax fire detectors in the kitchen and integrate Button and DoubleButton alarm into the store’s cash registers.

 Interior solutions are also taken into account in the analysis and project design.
 For example, a cabinet should not block the view of the detector, a lamp should not illuminate the photo camera of the detector supporting photo verification, and in a room with a fireplace or air conditioner, it is better to install a motion detector with an additional microwave sensor.